Abstract

 3. Repeat steps 2–8 two more times, with the other plastic bags, to make sure that your results are repeatable and accurate.
 Always record all of your observations in your lab notebook.

 4. Make a plot of your data, using graph paper, or a website like Create a Graph.
-Make a bar graph.
-Label the x-axis Color and the y-axis Temperature.
-For each color, make a bar for the starting temperature, the temperature after 15 minutes, and the temperature after 30 minutes.
-Does the temperature of the water depend on the color of the bag?
-Which bag got the water hotter than the others?
-Which bag kept the water cooler?
+Make a line graph.
+Label the x-axis Time (min) and the y-axis Temperature ().
+There should be three lines on this graph, one line for each bag color.
+Does the final temperature of the water depend on the color of the bag?
+Did one color always heat the water the most?
+Which color kept the water coolest?

 Variations